An accounting ledger is a book or digital record containing incoming and outgoing entries.

 Transactions are records of financial operations, they can be incoming or outgoing, and be paid or unpaid.
 In SWORP we use accrual accounting, which recognizes a transaction immediately after it is finalized, regardless of when payment is received or made.

 For easier understanding, we could say that a transaction is the equivalent of an invoice, and it can be incoming (Money in) or outgoing (Money out).

 In SWORP we consider different types of units, depending on their main use:

 In SWORP we consider different types of building depending on their main function:

 There are 3 types of insurances related to property:

 to remove the payment that was already paid.The payment is removed from the transaction but will added as credit since the payment was already received

 A Unit is a property that is part of a building, and that can be associated to a rental contract on its own.
 It can be an apartment, a parking space or even a room.

-A service (such as electricity, gas, or water) provided by a public utility.
+A service (such as electricity, gas, water or heating ) provided by a public or private utility company.

 The property that is not occupied or rented out.